How to Measure Your Container for Labels

 Width

-Alternately, you can measure across the bottom of the bottle, take that number, and multiply it by 3.14 (pi) to get the circumference.
+You can also measure the bottom of the bottle, multiply that number by 3.14 (pi), and get the circumference.

-If you want a gap between the two ends of the label (which we recommend), subtract 1/8 to 1/4 inch from the circumference to get the width of your label.
-If you want an overlap, add 1/8 to 1/4 inch.
+To create a gap between the label ends, subtract 1/8 to 1/4 inch from the circumference for the label width.
+This is our suggested method.
+To have an overlap, add 1/8 to 1/4 inch.

 Height

 Round bottles sometimes have necks that are a different diameter, or a curve where the side of the bottle meets the bottom.
 Sometimes they have decorative ridges or patterns.
-Do not include these areas when measuring your container's height.
-You may wish to subtract 1.8 of an inch from the height, as well, so that you have a bit more leeway in label placement during application.
+Do not include these areas when measuring your container’s height.
+You can decrease the height by 1.8 inches to have more flexibility in placing labels when applying them.

 Square or Rectangular Containers

-These are really easy.
+These are incredibly easy.
 Measure the height of the container, then the width of the container.
 If there are any decorative ridges or if the edges are rounded, measure inside those areas.

-Once again, we recommend subtracting about 1/8 inch from both in order to make the label placement easier.
+Once again, we recommend subtracting about 1/8 inch from both to make the label placement easier.

 But Wait…